 LAWPCA has been supplying biosolids to DEP licensed and permitted farm application sites since at least 1987 and supplied compost to customers for nearly 30 years.
-These programs have provided nutrients and other soil benefits and LAWPCA expects to continue to supply approximately 8,500 cubic yards of these materials to farms into the future.
+These programs have provided nutrients and other soil benefits.

-PFAS compounds are a group of compounds in which fluorine atoms are bonded to carbon chains(the number of carbon atoms varies and with the number of carbon atoms in the chain, the properties also show considerable variation).
+PFAS compounds are a group of compounds in which fluorine atoms are bonded to carbon chains, creating an extremely strong bond.
 They were developed in the early decades of the 20th century for their properties of shedding or repelling water and most fats and oils.

 PFAS compounds have been widely used in consumer products (Teflon cookware, stain and fire retardants used in clothing, carpets and furniture, food packaging, ski wax, fire fighting foams, and even dental floss).

-It is believed that over 99% of people worldwide have measurable levels of PFAS in their blood, and although production of the most common PFAS compounds (including the 3 targeted by the DEP memorandum) have been phased out of production in the United States (and many, but not all, countries) the presence of these compounds is still common worldwide.
+It is believed that over 99% of people worldwide have measurable levels of PFAS in their blood, and although production of the most common PFAS compounds have been phased out of production in the United States (and many, but not all, countries).
+The presence of these compounds is still common worldwide.
 In any case, the levels measured in human blood has been decreasing.
 Data showed average combined PFAS and PFOA levels in human blood in the United States was 35 ppb in 1999 and 8 ppb in 2012.

 Treatment plants do not use PFAS compounds in our treatment plants, nor do these facilities produce PFAS – treatment plants essentially reflect the chemical profiles of the communities they serve.